lzhzzzzwill/MOFh6/README.md

 ## folder and script function

 ### datareading
-- The core meta data of MOFh6, click on [datareading](https://github.com/lzhzzzzwill/MOFh6/tree/main/datareading) to learn more.
+- The core meta data of MOFh6, click on [📁 datareading](https://github.com/lzhzzzzwill/MOFh6/tree/main/datareading) to learn more.

 ### extrfinetune
-- The core LLM agent in MOFh6 is responsible for extracting synthesis information of specified MOFs from full-length scientific literature.
+- The core LLM agent in MOFh6 is responsible for extracting synthesis information of specified MOFs from full-length scientific literature, click on [📁 extrfinetune](https://github.com/lzhzzzzwill/MOFh6/tree/main/extrfinetune) to learn more.

 ### refer
-- Retrieving scientific literature through compliance-driven data-mining scripts to supply source material for the MOFh6 workflow, click on [refer](https://github.com/lzhzzzzwill/MOFh6/tree/main/refer) to learn more.
+- Retrieving scientific literature through compliance-driven data-mining scripts to supply source material for the MOFh6 workflow, click on [📁 refer](https://github.com/lzhzzzzwill/MOFh6/tree/main/refer) to learn more.

 ### request
 - Responsible for delivering pore structure parameters of specified MOFs and enabling in-depth structural exploration within MOFh6.